Materials Chemistry

-This program offers training that allows students to specialize or acquire new skills in the fields of materials chemistry and its interfaces for research or in industrial sectors related to sustainable development, energy, health, and the environment.
-The program introduces the concepts and tools used in the design and development of various types of materials, their characterization, and applications in the above-mentioned fields.
-The training received allows students to integrate both academic and industrial research.
+This program offers training that allows students to specialize or acquire new skills in the fields of materials chemistry and its interfaces, whether for research or in industrial sectors related to sustainable development, energy, health, and the environment.
+The program introduces the concepts and tools used in the design and development of various types of materials, as well as their characterization and applications in the aforementioned fields.
+The training received enables students to engage in both academic research and research conducted in industrial settings.

 Objectives

 You will be trained for careers in industry and research related to materials and process chemistry in the fields of sustainable development, health, and the environment.
-The materials chemistry program offers a wide range of courses over two years, with a gradual and chronological acquisition of knowledge, including inorganic chemistry, coordination chemistry, polymer chemistry, materials, and nanomaterials, providing a high-level, multidisciplinary specialized education.
-Courses will be taught by experts in the field (fundamental and applied) of chemistry and materials in order to provide an understanding of fundamental principles and experimental concepts and to acquire scientific and technical knowledge, working methods, and communication tools.
-The aim is also to gain cutting-edge practical experience through a wide variety of customized study projects.
+The Materials Chemistry track offers a wide range of courses over the two years, with a progressive and sequential acquisition of knowledge, including inorganic chemistry, coordination chemistry, polymer chemistry, materials, and nanomaterials, providing a high-level, multidisciplinary specialized education.
+Courses will be taught by experts in the field (both fundamental and applied) of chemistry and materials science to provide an understanding of fundamental principles and experimental concepts, as well as to acquire scientific and technical knowledge, working methods, and communication tools.
+The program also aims to provide cutting-edge practical experience through a wide variety of study projects that can be tailored to individual needs.
 To tailor your expertise, you can choose between two specializations.

-This specialization places particular emphasis on the study of materials used in activities that respond to societal demand and current environmental constraints: energy storage, conversion, and clean production; environmental control and pollution control; green chemical production: materials derived from renewable resources.
-Students will thus acquire the knowledge they need to develop materials that are as respectful as possible of people and the environment, thanks to a sustainable chemistry approach.
+This specialization places particular emphasis on the study of materials used in activities that address current societal needs and environmental constraints: energy storage, conversion, and clean energy production; environmental monitoring and remediation; and green chemical production—specifically, materials derived from renewable resources.
+Students will thus acquire the knowledge needed to develop materials that are as respectful as possible of people and the environment through a sustainable chemistry approach.

-Upon completion of this training, you will have the scientific and technical skills to:
+Upon completion of this training, you will have acquired the scientific and technical skills necessary to:

-• Have a solid understanding of the essential concepts, theories, and experimental methods of research and development on materials and nanomaterials.
+• Have a solid understanding of the key concepts, theories, and experimental methods used in research and development related to materials and nanomaterials.

-• Know the different types of materials and nanomaterials and be able to apply and adapt theories and experimental methods to new problems in both fields (sustainable development and health) and critically evaluate the work of other scientists.
+• Understand the different types of materials and nanomaterials, and be able to apply and adapt theories and experimental methods to new problems in both fields (sustainable development and health), as well as critically evaluate the work of other scientists.

-• Be able to communicate information in both areas (sustainable development and health) to expert colleagues and the general public.
+• Be able to communicate information in both fields (sustainable development and health) to expert colleagues as well as to the general public.

-You will also gain an in-depth understanding of:
+You will also gain a thorough understanding of:

-• Modern methods for synthesizing and characterizing materials (inorganic, polymeric, or hybrid) from the nanoscale to the macroscale.
+• Modern methods for the synthesis and characterization of materials (inorganic, polymeric, or hybrid) ranging from the nanoscale to the macroscopic scale.

-• Modification, structure, and properties of materials and nanomaterials (inorganic, polymeric, hybrid).
+• The modification, structure, and properties of materials and nanomaterials (inorganic, polymeric, and hybrid).

 • Industrial applications of research on materials and nanomaterials.